secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 ## What is purpose of FP&A @ GitLab?
 1. Facilitate aligned cross-functional execution of GitLab's [strategy](/company/strategy/)
-2. Bring predictability and operational rigor to Gitlab
+2. Bring predictability and operational rigor to GitLab
 3. Ensure financial and operational goals of GitLab are defined, documented and achieved
 4. Evangelize awareness of strategy and each departments role in achieving it
 5. Ensure sound data-driven decision support